danforbes/danforbes/writings/substrate-projects.md

 > A Masters Degree diploma is unique: It has the students own courses and grades.
 How would a system
 > of NFT Diploma's work?
 What would people use it for?

+> An NFT Marketplace: a Uniswap like template with NFT's standrds.
+You can leverage [this pallet](https://github.com/lsaether/pallet-swaps).

 _[Back to Index](#index)_

 ## Bridges